The History of the Ryerson Astronomical Society

 On April 21,1953, The Milky Way was visible in Cygnus and a 13.1 magnitude star was seen near R Cor Borealis with the six-inch.
 These observations were by Elliot Moore.

-1954 brought the appearance of Peter Vandervoort to the club, who is now Dean of the Physical Sciences at the University.
+1954 brought the appearance of Peter Vandervoort to the club, who later became Dean of the Physical Sciences at the University.
 On March 4th, E. Moore "checked out Pete."
 Vandervoort would become the voice of skepticism in the society.
 Some references include:

 Vandervoort also early on tagged the RAS as being weather-conscious: "submit need for meteorlogical section."